wujiong-hub/LDM-Morph/README.md

    python preprocess_acdc.py
    ```
 ## Training
-The dataloader file is under the directory of ldm/
+The dataloader file is ldm/data/camus.py.
+Change the corresponding training/validation path for each dataset to start training.
 1. Train the LDM-based latent feature extraction module
    Firstly, the autoencoder should be trained by running the following script:
    ```python